-On this page we discuss "What is Problem Solving?" under the three headings:
+On this page we discuss "What is Problem Solving?" under three headings: introduction, four stages of problem solving, and the scientific approach.

-Naturally enough, Problem Solving is about solving problems.
-And we’ll restrict ourselves to thinking about mathematical problems here even though Problem Solving in school has a wider goal.
-When you think about it, the whole aim of education is to equip children to solve problems.
-In the Mathematics Curriculum therefore, Problem Solving contributes to the generic skill of problem solving in the New Zealand Curriculum Framework.
+Naturally enough, problem solving is about solving problems.
+And we’ll restrict ourselves to thinking about mathematical problems here even though problem solving in school has a wider goal.
+When you think about it, the whole aim of education is to equip students to solve problems.

-But Problem Solving also contributes to mathematics itself.
-It is part of one whole area of the subject that, until fairly recently, has largely passed unnoticed in schools around the world.
+But problem solving also contributes to mathematics itself.
 Mathematics consists of skills and processes.
 The skills are things that we are all familiar with.
 These include the basic arithmetical processes and the algorithms that go with them.
 They include algebra in all its levels as well as sophisticated areas such as the calculus.
-This is the side of the subject that is largely represented in the Strands of Number, Algebra, Statistics, Geometry and Measurement.
+This is the side of the subject that is largely represented in the Strands of Number and Algebra, Geometry and Measurement and Statistics.

-Before we get too far into the discussion of Problem Solving, it is worth pointing out that we find it useful to distinguish between the three words "method", "answer" and "solution".
+It is worth starting by distinguishing between the three words "method", "answer" and "solution".
 By "method" we mean the means used to get an answer.
 This will generally involve one or more Problem Solving Strategies.
 On the other hand, we use "answer" to mean a number, quantity or some other entity that the problem is asking for.
 Finally, a "solution" is the whole process of solving a problem, including the method of obtaining an answer and the answer itself.

 method + answer = solution